SimCity 2000: SimCity 2000 Network Edition

 SimCity 2000 Network Edition, sometimes unofficially referred to as the "Gold Edition", was released in 1996 for Windows 32-bit only.
 The game features slightly different gameplay in network mode, where mayors may start with more money, but must buy land before building upon it.
 Players (up to 4) of the Network Edition have the ability to share in-game resources and to compete or cooperate with other cities.
+This edition of the game was advertised in the radio stations of a later game by Maxis, Streets of SimCity.

 This version also features a revamped user interface.
 Instead of a static toolbar, items are accessed via cascading menus from the right of the screen, resulting in more screen real-estate for SimCity itself, without sacrificing functionality.

-SC2kNet has trouble running on NT based OS's.
-There is a Network Interoperability Patch to cure the problems, a Network Launcher / Browser / Server Patch to improve slow server response and browse game IP addresses, an updated help file, and a game full screen utility.
+This edition of the game has trouble running on operating systems based on the Windows NT kernel.
+Third party fixes include a Network Interoperability Patch, a Network Launcher / Browser / Server Patch to improve slow server response and browse game IP addresses, an updated help file, and a full screen utility.